daanstolp/japanese-times/README.md

-# japanese-times
+# Japanese Times
-Simple web app to practice recognising time as spoken in Japanese.
+Simple web app to practice recognizing time as spoken in Japanese.